wavesplatform/docs.wavesplatform/docs/en/blockchain/blockchain-network/readme.md

 ### Waves Explorer

-[Waves Explorer](/en/ecosystem/waves-explorer/about-waves-explorer) in service for browsing blockchain data.
+[Waves Explorer](/en/ecosystem/waves-explorer/about-waves-explorer) is a service for browsing blockchain data.

 | | |
 | :--- | :--- |